 Teenagers are used to taking chances every day in order to figure out just who they are.
 Teens may also indulge in games of chance, which could become a major issue.

-A 2002 study by Martin Lazoritz, MD in Florida found that 70 percent of teens have gambled in their lifetime, while 43 percent had gambled within the last year.
-Lazoritz’s study also found that the typical age teens started to gamble was 12.5 years old, despite the legal age in Florida to gamble being 18.
+A 2002 study by Martin Lazoritz, MD, in Florida found that 70 percent of teens have gambled in their lifetime, while 43 percent had gambled within the last year.
+Lazoritz’s study also found that the typical age teens started to gamble was 12.5 years old, despite the legal age in Florida to gamble is 18.

 The forms of gambling found in teens include social gambling and pathological gambling.
 The social gambler will only gamble on occasion, where it includes social interaction.
 The social gambler is characterized by just wanting to have fun in smaller games, playing only with friends.

 The pathological gambler enjoys the rush of gambling, trying anything to stay in the game even if it means writing out IOUs.
 A pathological teen gambler will aspire to win the big jackpot but will keep playing even if he is losing.